 Doesn’t this idea sound familiar to some?
 This is exactly the same concept that made ppc advertising the cash cow it is.
 There is no reason Social Networking sites can not apply it just as well – or even better!

-When FriendFeed or Twitter or any other Social Networking site starts offering a targeted experience with obvious consumer benefits they will eventually become as well known as Google is today.
+When Twitter or any other Social Networking site starts offering a targeted experience with obvious consumer benefits they will eventually become as well known as Google is today.

 The only questions now are which one is going to step up and do it first and who is going to assist them to get it done.
-If FriendFeed or Twitter don’t currently have the resources maybe they can throw in together or recruit some collaborators.
+If Twitter don’t currently have the resources maybe they can recruit some collaborators.
 I know some brilliant people who were involved in the Overture startup.

 They might even Find Venture Capital or an Investment Angel to build such a system – there shouldn’t be any shortage of investors who wish they owned Google AdWords.
 I just hope they’ll keep it private and honest instead of taking the money and running.
 Isn’t there anyone who would rather keep the Golden Goose instead of letting her die after an IPO insisted on in an Exit Strategy?